 - Hepatitis B

-Additional Health Concerns while Traveling in Vietnam
+Additional Vietnam Travel Advices – Health Concerns in Vietnam

 Yellow fever: No worries here unless you are traveling through a country with Yellow Fever cautions.
 (These are confined to Africa and South America; please check the above link if you are unsure).
 Again, if you are traveling from the U.S. to Vietnam with airport stopovers only, you do not need proof of vaccination.